ShizukaDonaghue/serene-meditation/README.md

 This section summarises the main benefits the user could expect from meditation practice.

 #### Techniques <br>
 This section contains the details of five techniques available, including how to practise them.
-In addition, there are three images of sunrise and inspirational quotes to inspire the user, which aims to generate a positive emotional response and get started.
+In addition, there are three images of sunrise and inspirational quotes to inspire the user, which aim to generate a positive emotional response in the user and to help them get started.
 These images also include detailed alt attribute to describe the scenery and intend to deliver the same effect for all users.

 <img src="docs/images/mindfulness-meditation-image.png" alt="Image showing the image for mindfulness meditation and inspirational quote" width=500>